fishjam-cloud/documentation/versioned_docs/version-0.23.0/api/server-python/fishjam.md

 ```
 Options of the desired format of audio tracks going from Fishjam to the agent.

+Attributes:
+- audio_format: The format of the audio stream (e.g., 'pcm16').
+- audio_sample_rate: The sample rate of the audio stream.

 ### __init__
 ```python
 def __init__(